 2. How is Brexit going to affect the Spanish students who want to study or who are studying in the UK?

-Whether or not an exit deal is agreed, European students who are currently studying in the UK or who begin their studies before 31 December 2020 will pay the same fees and have the same access to finance as British students.
+European students who are currently studying in the UK or who begin their studies before 31 December 2020 will pay the same fees and have the same access to finance as British students.

 This access has been agreed by all UK Governments for undergraduate and postgraduate students beginning their chosen courses before December 2020 and teh conditions apply throughout the duration of their course.